A description of characters from the show.

 - A Day in the Limelight: A central character in Incognito as he threatened to harm the boys.

-- Even Evil Has Standards: After a rival tried to shoot him during Mr. Van Driesen's class Incognito, he shouted out that Mr. Van Driesen doesn't like being interrupted.
+- Even Evil Has Standards: After a rival tried to shoot him during Mr. Van Driessen's class Incognito, he shouted out that Mr. Van Driessen doesn't like being interrupted.

 - Hidden Heart of Gold: Mentioned earlier, he respects Mr. Van Driessen as a teacher.
-He was almost in tears when Mr. Van Driesen had confiscated his pistol and other assorted weapons.
+He was almost in tears when Mr. Van Driessen had confiscated his pistol and other assorted weapons.
 He then thanks Beavis and Butt-head and lets them off the hook.
 If not for this, he'd be just another Todd Ianuzzi.

-- Race Lift: Was orginally african-american, but was changed to white to avoid accusations of racism.
+- Race Lift: Was originally African-American, but was changed to white to avoid accusations of racism.
 (Since he has a gun on his person.)